chef/chef-web-docs/chef_master/source/backend_failure_recovery.rst

 -----------------------------------------------------
 The leader/follower state of PostgresSQL is managed by Leaderl.
 Leaderl performs health checks on PostgreSQL and fails over to a follower if the health check fails.

 Assuming that ``etcd`` and ``leaderl`` are running properly, two of the three nodes can have service-level PostgreSQL failures.
-Once the root cause of the service-level problems have been solved, the two failed nodes can be resynced from the leader node.
+Once the service-level problems have been resolved, the two failed nodes can be resynced from the leader node.

 Elasticsearch
 -----------------------------------------------------
 * Elasticsearch manages its own availability.
-1 of the 3 nodes can have a service-level Elasticsearch failures without affecting the availability of the cluster.
+1 of the 3 nodes can have a service-level Elasticsearch failure without affecting the availability of the cluster.

-* Elasticsearch failovers are independent of PostgreSQL failovers; however, since the Chef Server can only talk to a single Elasticsearch instance, if Elasticsearch fails on the leader  node, leaderl will failover (including a PostgreSQL failover) to another node.
+* Elasticsearch failovers are independent of PostgreSQL failovers; however, since the Chef Server can only talk to a single Elasticsearch instance, if Elasticsearch fails on the leader node, Leaderl will failover (including a PostgreSQL failover) to another node.

 * Once the root cause of the service-level problems has been identified and solved, the failed node should be able to rejoin the cluster.

 Etcd
 -----------------------------------------------------
 Etcd is used by Leaderl to elect a PostgreSQL leader and store status and cluster state information.
 Its availability is required for Leaderl to continue functioning properly.
 1 of the 3 nodes can have service-level etcd failures and the cluster should remain available.
-If the etcd failure is on the current leader, a PostgreSQL failover will occur.
+If the Etcd failure is on the current leader, a PostgreSQL failover will occur.

 Leaderl
 -----------------------------------------------------